Closing Down A Limited Company

 Can HMRC pursue a dissolved company?

 Directors who assume companies are dissolved while insolvent should be aware that HMRC, once alerted, may restore the company.
-Then once restored to the registrar at the company’s house, they may proceed to collect any debt due to HMRC, along with penalties and prosecution.
+Then once restored to the registrar at the company’s house, they may collect any debt due to HMRC, along with penalties and prosecution.

 Per Section 1003 of the Companies Act 2006.